Schedule of Classes

 For online sections, sound card, microphone, speakers and occasional synchronous work required.
 (Not open to native speakers of Japanese: assumes no prior knowledge of Japanese.
 Students with prior experience with the Japanese language should take a placement test to assess appropriate level.)
 An introduction to spoken and written Japanese language.
 The objective is to communicate in Japanese in some concrete, real-life situations using culturally appropriate language; read and write hiragana; and read some katakana words in context.

-Note: Asia Virtual Class; Meets via Zoom; 7 Week Class; available for Asia-wide enrollment: meets Thursdays and Tuesdays; (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 7-week class; available for Asia-wide enrollment (meeting times JST/KST); VA students: this class is certified as distance learning

 LIBS 150 Introduction to Research (1)